People often confuse me – Pamela Yellen – with Janet Yellen, the former chairman of the Federal Reserve.

-Janet Yellen is head of the Fed, while if I were nominated, my first course of action would be to abolish the Fed.
+Janet Yellen is the former head of the Fed, while if I were nominated, my first course of action would be to abolish the Fed.
 I’ll tell you why in a moment…

-Alas, I am not hopeful about the progress of the economy with Ms. Yellen at the helm.
+Alas, I am not hopeful about the future of the economy with Ms. Yellen or Mr. Powell at the helm.
 The Fed is still printing money 24/7, forever blowing asset bubbles (and the inevitable bursts that follow), and throwing seniors and savers under the bus by keeping interest rates artificially – and dangerously – low.

-Of course, if this strategy works so well, why are we experiencing the slowest rebound from a recession in memory (if not in history)?
+Of course, if this strategy works so well, why did we experience the slowest rebound from a recession in memory (if not in history)?

 There are a lot of reasons I’d abolish the Federal Reserve…